Old Malayalam: Literature

 There is no Old Malayalam literature preserved from this period (c.
 9th to c.
 12th century AD).
 Some of the earliest extant Malayalam literary compositions appear after the early medieval period.
 Malayalam was historically noted for its diglossia, or existence of different varieties of the language (the prestige form, literary form, formal variety, and common colloquial dialect).

 Differences from medieval Tamil

-Although Old Malayalam closely resembles contemporary [medieval] Tamil it also shows characteristic new features.
+Although Old Malayalam closely resembles contemporary Middle Tamil, it also shows characteristically new features.
 Major differences between Old Malayalam (the Chera inscriptional language) and contemporary [medieval] inscriptional/literary Tamil of the eastern country are: